Fer-Jg/TownyAdvanced-Spanish/Plugins-using-the-Towny-API.md

 **[CropClick](https://www.spigotmc.org/resources/cropclick.69480/)** - A plugin that lets players click crops and receive the drops.
 CropClick uses Towny to allow/deny players to click crops, by BakuPlayz.

+**[TownyMenu](https://www.spigotmc.org/resources/towny-menu.83443/)** - Towny Menu is a simple plugin that is designed to be an addon to the popular plugin, Towny.
+With Towny Menu, you will no longer need to type long and rudimentary commands to manage towns and plots.
+Everything from town permissions, taxes, resident rankings, to plot prices and types can now all be managed from a simple, intuitive, and optimized menu.

 ## Plugins using Metadata

 **[Floristics](https://github.com/JayAvery/floristics)** - A plugin that applies natural plant growth to Minecraft